atiq-cs/note/input/posts/scm/svn.md

     svn checkout "file:///D:\svnrepo\repo1\CoolApp" D:\Projects\CoolApp `
         --username YOUR_USER_NAME --password YOUR_PASS

-If `svn info` shows an outdated local repo, we should do update,
+If `svn info` shows an outdated local repo, we should update the checkout,

     svn update